Henry Teigan: Career

-He became involved in politics in 1913, serving as secretary of the North Dakota State Socialist Party until 1916.
-Teigan moved to Minneapolis, in 1917, where he served as secretary of the National Nonpartisan League from 1916 to 1923.
+He became involved in politics when eh was elected state secretary of the Socialist Party of North Dakota in 1913, serving until 1916.
+In this position, he hired flax farmer Arthur C. Townley as a party organizer, whose efforts in the rural western part of the state laid the foundation of the Nonpartisan League.
+Teigan became secretary of the National Nonpartisan League in 1916 and moved to Minneapolis in 1917, serving in that position until 1923.
 From 1923 to 1925, he was secretary to Senator Magnus Johnson.
 At that time, he also began working as an editor and newspaper writer.
 In 1930 he was the Minnesota Farmer Labor Party nominee for state auditor, coming in second with 35.96% of the vote.
 He continued in newspaper work until 1932, when he was elected to the Minnesota Senate where he served one term.